sahib/rmlint/docs/rmlint.1.in.rst

 the original detection with the `-S` option.
 If you know which path contains the originals you can prefix the path with **//**,

-Quick clues for adjusting settings are available by using the `-q` option.

 **Note:** `rmlint` will not delete any files.
 It only produces executable output for you to remove it.